-The Schirmer lab is part of the ZIEL – Institute for Food & Health at the Technical University of Munich and located in Freising-Weihenstephan.
-The research of our lab focuses on the human microbiome, especially gut microbes, and investigates potential mechanisms of host-microbial interactions in health and disease.
+The professorship of Translational Microbiome Data Integration at the Technical University of Munich is located in Freising-Weihenstephan.
+The research of our lab focuses on the human microbiome, especially gut microbes, and investigates mechanisms of host-microbial interactions in health and disease.
 We are particular interested in the role of the microbiome in inflammatory and auto-immune diseases and how hormone-microbiome interactions impact female health.
-To address these questions, we use integrated multi-omics analyses (metagenomics, metatranscriptomics and metabolomics) to identify disease-associated bacterial strains and their metabolites.
-These strains are subsequently isolated and cultured in the lab.
+To address these questions, we use integrated multi-omics analyses (metagenomics, metatranscriptomics and metabolomics) combined with the subsequent isolation of the strains in the lab to study these mechanisms.

 We are looking for an outstanding highly-motivated postdoctoral researcher with the ambition and commitment to achieve excellence in a highly productive environment.
-The activities surrounding this position will be focused on experimental work for the validation of predicted host-microbial interactions based on human cohort data and represent an exciting opportunity to discover the underlying mechanisms of the microbiome in human diseases.
-Bacterial strains and predicted host-microbial interactions will be prioritised based on computational analyses of multi-omics data from large population studies.
+The activities surrounding this position will be focused on experimental work for the validation of predicted host-microbial interactions based on human cohort data and represent an exciting opportunity to discover underlying mechanisms of oral-gut translocation in disease (Emmy Noether Project) and/or hormone-microbiome interactions in female health (ERC Starting Grant: HEROINE).
+Bacterial strains and predicted host-microbial interactions will be prioritized based on computational analyses of multi-omics data from large population studies.
 The candidate for this project will be responsible for DNA/RNA extractions from human samples and the isolation, cultivation and characterization of bacterial strains from these samples (including stool, saliva and vaginal swabs).

 - Isolation and cultivation of disease-related bacterial strains